 Mr. Drunk Red Shirt man decided to follow us and slapped stickers on our car while we weren’t looking.
 This infuriated me and I kept asking him to stop and to leave us alone.
 He told me that “my husband” told him to do it, and he told Cam that “his wife” told him to do it – both of us knew this was not true.
 Don’t let them fool you with this, as it is obviously a scam.
 We tried hard to ignore Mr. Drunk Red Shirt for the remainder of our time at the border.

-After reading this helpful blog post from Maggie in Africa about the Kazungula Border Crossing we decided it would be much easier if we hired a fixer on the Zambian side to sort us through everything.
+After reading about a few of similar from Maggie in Africa about the Kazungula Border Crossing we decided it would be much easier if we hired a fixer on the Zambian side to sort us through everything.
 We found a helpful (sober) man with his own “agency” to help us out.
 He initially asked us for 200 Kwacha, but I was not paying more than 150 Kwacha so eventually he took that rate.
 Always know your currency and exchange rates before getting to the border.

 I guarded the car while Cam spent the next hour sorting out the carbon tax, third party insurance, visas, road tax, and council tax.
 Together, the two of us spent about $280 entering Zambia with our car – in other words; it was a very expensive day.